India - An unexpected cup

 For the average Westerner contemplating a meal, India is not a synonym for subtly.

-The latest addition to be Brewed in our Backyard is balanced in flavour, full bodied and playing down with the low notes.
+The latest addition to be brewed in our Backyard is balanced in flavour, full bodied and playing down with the low notes.
 If the world of coffee was an orchestra...
-"India Monsooned" would be the all important double bass.
+"India Mysoreed" would be the all important double bass.
 Yes this is a coffee, not a tea.

 Our journey takes us to Karnataka, the Western coastal belt of India.
 It is generally accepted that the name is derived from the local language, Kannada.
 Karu and nādu, meaning "elevated land".